 Step 7.
 Place each layer of cans on top and add a decorative ribbon or twine around the outside to help keep them to together.
 Now your can cake is complete!

-To transport, unstack your cake and lay each layer flat on the foam core to prevent a collapse.
+To transport, unstack your soda can cake and lay each layer flat on the foam core to prevent a collapse.

 C.R.A.F.T, Mad in Crafts, The Southern Institute,Craft Envy, Positively Splendid Handmade Gift Guide, Just A Girl and Her Blog, JAQs Studio, the DIY Dreamer, Two It Yourself, Sew Can Do, Say Not Sweet Anne, Your Home Based Mom,